Tutor Support Included

 In addition to their examination centres they also have a dedicated Science laboratory based in Birmingham with the ability to deliver A Level Science practicals all year round and access to another Science laboratory located in London.

-• SALE Savings End Midnight Friday 31st March
+• SALE Savings End Midnight Tuesday 23rd April

-• SALE Savings End Midnight Friday 31st March
+• SALE Savings End Midnight Tuesday 23rd April

-The word "science" probably brings to mind many different images: a fat textbook, white lab coats and microscopes, an astronomer peering through a telescope, a naturalist in the rainforest, Einstein's equations scribbled on a chalkboard, the launch of the space shuttle, bubbling beakers …. all of those images reflect some aspect of science, but none of them provides a full picture because science is such a broad subject.
+The word "science" probably brings to mind many different images: a fat textbook, white lab coats and microscopes, an astronomer peering through a telescope, a naturalist in the rainforest, Einstein's equations scribbled on a chalkboard, the launch of a space shuttle, bubbling beakers …. all of those images reflect some aspect of science, but none of them provides a full picture because science is such a broad subject.

 In addition to knowledge in the field of Science, you will develop transferable skills including: